-Economic theory of depletable resources; timing of extraction; market price pattern over time; socially optimal rates compare; higher interest rates, changed expectations, varying market structures, taxes-change patterns of extraction; nature of the supply function for depletable resources.
+Economic theory of depletable resources; How much of a resource would be extracted?
+What would be the timing of extraction?
+What would be market price pattern over time?
+What timing of extraction should be best for society?
+How do market determined and socially optimal rates compare?
+How market changes- higher interest rates, changed expectations, varying market structures, taxes-change patterns of extraction?
+What is the nature of the supply function for depletable resources; Discussion on Peak oil; Strategies for modelling exhaustible resource; Estimation of cost functions.